ghzwireless/cloudrouter/CONTRIBUTING.md

 ## Sign-off on all commits

 The [CloudRouter Developer’s Certificate of Origin](https://cloudrouter.org/developer-certificate/) requires that all commits be signed off.
-Comits can be signed off by adding the "--signoff" or "-s" flag to your git commit command.
+Commits can be signed off by adding the "--signoff" or "-s" flag to your git commit command.
 A Travis CI test checks that commits are signed off, and all pull requests containing any commits missing sign off will be rejected.

 ## Merging pull requests